7 Facts About the Shih Tzu

 3. Shih Tzu Tend to be Quiet Dogs

-The Shih Tzu is a quintessential companion that loves nothing more than being around their favorite people and receiving attention and affection from them.
+The Shih Tzu is one of the most affectionate dog breeds.
+They are quintessential companions that love nothing more than being around their favorite people and receiving attention and affection from them.
 Because they crave attention and thrive on affection, they absolutely love being around people.

 In addition, they tend to be quiet dogs.
 Although they are alert and lively little dogs, they do not tend to bark a lot.
 However, they can be accidentally or purposefully trained into barking, so you do want to be careful about what behavior you are rewarding in a Shih Tzu puppy.